bcsitera/bcsitera.github.io/apps/realtime-bank/docs/en-US/linkpay.md

 2. **[SEB](https://www.seb.ee/en/business/payment-collection/e-commerce)**
 3. **[Swedbank](https://www.swedbank.ee/business/d2d/start)**

 To start accepting online payments, you must contact the appropriate bank.
+Choose the bank in which your accounts are located.
 The pricing is agreed upon the bank agreement.

 The provider's guide to using the EveryPay Merchant Portal can be found [here](https://support.every-pay.com/merchant-support/linkpay-payment-link/).
 Pay attention to step no. 2, which includes a reference to an even more detailed guide to [creating and managing payments links](https://support.every-pay.com/merchant-support/how-to-use-linkpay/).